Governance Structure

 ENVIRONMENT AND BIODIVERSITY POLICY (ANNEX 1)

-This commitment entails the conservation of jungle reserves, wildlife sanctuaries and the establishment of green corridors to promote wildlife, as well as riparian reserves to preserve flora and fauna, ensure water quality and prevent erosion amongst other things.
+The above commitment entails the conservation of jungle reserves, wildlife sanctuaries and the establishment of green corridors to promote wildlife, as well as riparian reserves to preserve flora and fauna, ensure water quality and prevent erosion amongst other things.
 These commitments apply to the set-aside conservation (HCV/HCS areas) within all our oil palm concessions as well as the adjacent/connecting conservation areas, which we effectively help manage too through engagement with neighbouring communities and government authorities.

 OCCUPATIONAL SAFETY AND HEALTH POLICY